The Dangers of Long-Term Adderall Abuse

 As an amphetamine drug, Adderall is a powerful stimulant medication that requires careful use in very specific situations.
 Commonly prescribed in immediate release (IR) and extended release (XR) forms to treat conditions like ADHD and narcolepsy, it is also often misused to achieve a fast-moving, excitable high and produce strong, laser-like focus.

 Sadly, high school and college students are particularly drawn to misuse of Adderall to boost their focus and productivity while studying or taking tests.
 Eventually, physical dependence replaces these benefits with cravings and withdrawals.
-Over the long-term, non-medical Adderall abuse can lead to serious mental and physical problems like heart disease, liver damage, and brain damage.

-It is important to note here that although the long-term effects of Adderall are not yet fully understood, studies to date have found no significant evidence of Adderall addiction or long-term risk for adults who were treated as children for ADHD.
 Some adolescents and adults prescribed Adderall for ADHD have been known to abuse the medication, but it is unclear to what degree data has been affected by inaccurate diagnoses or manipulation by already addicted patients.
 Nevertheless, it’s always good to know what the red flags are should they appear.

 Let’s take a look at some particularly concerning statistics: